 |Date of workshops||April 27, 2020|

 All deadline times are Anywhere on Earth.

 Please send electronic submissions to the workshop chairs at firstname.lastname@example.org.

-Furthermore, if you have any questions regarding the EuroSys’18 workshop proposals, use this email address to contact the workshop chairs:
+Furthermore, if you have any questions regarding the EuroSys’20 workshop proposals, use that email address to contact the workshop chairs: